keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metric.md

     Name of this instance of the data source from which the metric is collected.
-    This value must match the value of the `metadata.name` field of the corresponding [KeptnMetricsProvider](metricsprovider.md) CRD
+    This value must match the value of the `metadata.name` field of the corresponding [KeptnMetricsProvider](metricsprovider.md) CRD.

     Assigning your own name to the provider rather than just the type of provider